There are thousands of different kinds of paper out there which you can buy.

 Laid Paper – Verge de France by G. Lalo

-This handmade paper has a grid of parallel lines which are not really visible.
+This handmade paper has a grid of parallel lines that are not really visible.

 These lines will help and guide you to keep the letters on one line when you write a word.